JorjaFox/library/site/content/posts/news/2004/new-york-city-2.md

 So why does she think she was fired?
 Fox, who emphasizes that she is "elated" to be back at work, replies carefully: "Well, it was over this letter that we were all asked to sign about reporting to work, and I'd really never seen such a letter in my life - my professional life - and I think they didn't like my response ...
 I just don't think the punishment fit the &#8216;crime.'
 No threats were being made, nobody was asking for the sun, moon and stars ... and then, just as suddenly, CBS offered an olive branch.
 I really see this as a misunderstanding."

 It is clear the actress doesn't want to get too specific (that first rock was a stunner) and her voice betrays considerable emotion and controlled indignation.
 It is humiliating to be fired, but she wants to put it behind her; there'll be no prolonged autopsy on this event.
 She adds with rueful amusement, "I have no foresight.
-You know when I got &#8216;CSI,' I thought, &#8216;What a great show; nobody'll watch this!"]
+You know when I got &#8216;CSI,' I thought, &#8216;What a great show; nobody'll watch this!'"

 Still and all, we had to ask: Did she get a raise?
 "To CBS' credit, they did offer me more money.
 But I turned it down."
 Why?
 "For one thing, George's head was still on the block - it would have looked like I was dancing on his misfortune.
 And, again, that's not what it was about."